TheFakeMontyOnTheRun/classes-of-equivalence/core/docs/other-characters.md

 ### Background

 A genius scientist who was captured and forced to work for the cult.
-He secretly
+He secretly admires the prophecies connected to the minotaur, but disagress with how the cult puts it to action.